Lydia Darragh: Later life

 In June 1778, British troops left Philadelphia, and Darragh's children returned to their family home.
-William Darrgah died on June 8, 1783.
+William Darragh died on June 8, 1783.
 Charles lost his membership to the Society of Friends on April 27, 1781.
 Lydia lost her membership on August 29, 1783.
 In 1786, Lydia and the children moved into a new house, and she ran a store until her death on December 28, 1789.
 They are both buried in the Quakers' burying ground at Fourth and Arch Streets, not far from their home.

 Legacy

-In 2013 the National Society of the Sons of the American Revolution created the Lydia Darragh Medal.
-The Lydia Darragh Medal may be awarded by the incumbent President General, Vice President General, State Society President or Chapter President to the lady who has provided significant service to him during his term of office.
+In 2013, the National Society of the Sons of the American Revolution created the Lydia Darragh Medal.
+The Lydia Darragh Medal may be awarded by the incumbent President General, Vice President General, State Society President or Chapter President to the woman who has provided the most significant service to him during his term of office.
 The medal recognizes the assistance of the women who work behind the scenes supporting SAR programs.

+Darrah Street in Northeast Philadelphia is named in her honor.